Hilton, Cambridgeshire

 Hilton is a village and civil parish in Cambridgeshire, England.
 Hilton lies approximately 11 mi north-west of Cambridge.
-Hilton is situated within Huntingdonshire, which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.
+Hilton is situated in Huntingdonshire, a non-metropolitan district of Cambridgeshire as well as a historic county of England.
 The parish adjoins those of Elsworth, Fenstanton, Hemingford Abbots, Hemingford Grey, Papworth Everard and Papworth St Agnes.
 The Church of England parish church is dedicated to St Mary Magdalene and is a Grade I listed building; it has a peal of six bells.

 A fragment of a wall painting on plaster, made for Captain Sparrow (1601-1651), at Park Farm, Hilton, probably around the time of his marriage in 1633, is now in the Victoria & Albert Museum, London.
-The fragment depicts two figures representing the senses of Taste and Sight and was donated by David Garnett and his wife Angelica Bell of Hilton Hall, who were members of the Bloomsbury Group.
+The fragment depicts two figures representing the senses of Taste and Sight and was given by David Garnett and his wife Angelica Bell of Hilton Hall, who were members of the Bloomsbury Group.

-On the village green is a turf maze that was cut by William Sparrow in 1660.
+On the village green is a turf maze, originally cut by William Sparrow in 1660.